Promptfoo: Catch LLM Regressions Before Production

 - type: javascript

-value: "JSON.parse(output).length === 3"For API keys, create a .env file in your project directory with OPENAI_API_KEY, ANTHROPIC_API_KEY, or whatever credentials your providers need.
-Promptfoo loads these automatically.
+value: "JSON.parse(output).length === 3"For API keys, drop a .env file in your project folder with OPENAI_API_KEY, ANTHROPIC_API_KEY, or whatever your providers need.
+Promptfoo picks them up on its own.
 For Ollama, set OLLAMA_BASE_URL=http://localhost:11434.

 Writing Effective Test Cases and Assertions